-In particular, communities can benefit from tax revenue associated with landings.
+Communities can directly benefit from tax revenue associated with landings.
 The two primary landings taxes associated with the halibut IFQ fisheries are:

 - 1. The Alaska Department of Revenue collects a fisheries business tax (also known as the "raw fish tax") from processors and persons who export unprocessed fishery resources from Alaska.
 Shore-based processors are assessed at a rate of 3% of the ex-vessel price paid to fishermen.
 The Division shares 50% of tax collected with the incorporated city and organized borough in which the processing took place.
-The remaining 50% of the revenue contributes to the State's General Fund.40 - 2.
+The remaining 50% of the revenue contributes to the State's General Fund.39 - 2.
 Both municipalities and boroughs are also authorized to levy a raw fish tax in addition to the state's fisheries business tax, which range from 1% to 3%.
-These rates and the associated annual revenues collected are available in Alaska Taxable.41 review; NPFMC/ NMFS 2016), Section 2.7 of the IFQ 20-year program review (NPFMC/ NMFS 2016) and Appendix A to the EA/RIR/IRFA to the Catch Sharing Plan analysis (NPFMC 2013).
-This document includes as some basic statistical information on QS and CHP holdings by state and community as well as community profiles on Anchorage, Homer, Ketchikan, Kodiak, Petersburg, and Sitka.
+These rates and the associated annual revenues collected are available in Alaska Taxable.40